QuantumNovice/QuantumNovice/README.md

 It's been a while since I actually contributed to OpenSource/FOSS.
 Crazy how life catches on to you.

-## Remember Covid?
-People (one company employee in particular) started using zoom exploits to unmute mic and cameras during the pandemic.
-So, I started using virtual machines.
-It has a small problem (especially windows hyper V) The audio doesn't work well.
-So I wrote this package to use my phone as mic, where I can physically disable my mic.

 And that's the story behind this project
 ✨✨![Pulse Audio Stream](https://github.com/noob-max-ai/pulse-audio-stream)✨✨